DcRonan/ruby-slack-bot/README.md

 ![gif](./assets/slack-recording.gif)

 In this Slack Bot, I have created it so you can interact, receive messages and information for what you desire.
-I have created an app that provides you with a broad range of information on an english football league, the `Premier League` ⚽
+I have created an app that provides you with a broad range of information on an English football league, the `Premier League` ⚽

 ## Built With 🛠
 ```